 Dr. McLean took over the medical practice of Dr. Peter Davey in Duart.
 (Dr. Davey died on the 2nd of February, 1909.)

 Dr. McLean married Nellie Jane Gibb on the 1st of September, 1909 in St Thomas (Elgin County).
 Mrs. McLean was born in Mosa Twp (Middlesex County) on the 30th of September, 1882.
 She was the eldest of 5 children born to John Steven Gibb and the former Isabella Agnes Downie.
 Her parents were farmers and her siblings were; Harley Albert Gibb (who died at the age of 25), Bessie Downie Gibb (who died of peritonitis at the age of 10), Elva Bell Gibb and Hazel May Gibb.
 Incidentally all of the Gibb children were delivered by Dr. James Delmage Wilson who resided in Bothwell.

 Dr. and Mrs. McLean had 3 daughters all born in Duart.
-Isabel Nancy was born in 1911, May Evelyn was born in 1913 (died on the 2nd of February 1915 of pneumonia and she was buried at the McLean Cemetery in Clachan (Elgin County) and Maxine.
+Isabel Nancy McLean was born in 1911, May Evelyn McLean was born in 1913 (died on the 2nd of February 1915 of pneumonia and she was buried at the McLean Cemetery in Clachan and Maxine McLean.

-In 1917, Dr. McLean moved to London, Ontario and he took post-graduate work at St. Luke’s Hospital in Chicago, Illinois.
+In 1917, Dr. McLean sold his medical practice to Dr. John Roy McPherson and the McLean family moved to London, Ontario.
+Dr. McLean took post-graduate studies at St. Luke’s Hospital in Chicago, Illinois.
 He returned to London for a time, before re-locating to Mount Forest, Ontario.
 He became a coroner for the District of Mount Forest.

-*Dr. Peter Davey also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Peter Davey, Dr. James Delmage Wilson and Dr. John Roy McPherson all appear on the Chatham-Kent Physician Tribute website.